neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 ```
 The script is very similar to the training script, with the following differences:
 - The time limit `-t` is set lower, since inference is normally faster than training.
 This will however depend on the size of the video and the number of models used.
-- The requested number of cores `n` and memory `--mem` are higher.
+- The requested `--cpus-per-task` and `--mem` are higher.
 This will depend on the requirements of the specific job you are running.
 It's best practice to try with a scaled-down version of your data first, to get an idea of the resources needed.
 - You can request a specific GPU type with `--gres gpu:<type>:1` (e.g. `--gres gpu:a100:1`).
 The different GPU types vary in GPU memory size and compute capabilities (see [the SWC wiki](https://liveuclac.sharepoint.com/sites/SSC/SitePages/SSC-CPU-and-GPU-Platform-architecture-165449857.aspx)).
 - The `sleap train` calls are replaced by the `sleap track` command.
 - The `\` character is used to split the long `sleap track` command into multiple lines for readability.
 It is not necessary if the command is written on a single line.